 The outlook of cerebral cavernous malformations depends on many factors, including their size, growth and whether or not they cause symptoms.
 Some CCMs don't cause any symptoms at all, while others can cause serious bleeding in the brain.

 Potential future treatments

-Several imaging technology areas hold promise for both improving predictions of the course of disease in some specific contexts and for enhancing the level of information available about a particular individual’s disease state, including potential advances in imaging through quantitative susceptibility mapping (QSM), permeability imaging using dynamic contrast-enhanced MRI, and the use of alternative MRI contrast agents such as ferumoxytol.
-While still under investigation, such developments hold promise for enhanced imaging that may lead to more precise and effective clinical care in the future.
+Several imaging technology areas hold promise for improving predictions of the course of disease in some cases and for enhancing the level of information available about a particular individual's disease state.
+They include imaging through quantitative susceptibility mapping (QSM) and permeability imaging using dynamic contrast-enhanced MRI.

 Preparing for your appointment

 See your health care provider if you have any signs or symptoms that worry you.
 If a cerebral cavernous malformation is suspected, a referral to an experienced specialist can provide the best outcome.

 Here's some information to help you get ready for the appointment, and what to expect from your health care provider.

 What you can do

 - Keep a detailed symptoms calendar.
 Each time a symptom occurs, write down the time, what you experienced and how long it lasted.